chitrangad/Python_Search_App/README.md

 To quit, simply hit Enter.

 **Option 1:**
 Enter the exact search string.
 The program returns the number of hits found in each document within 'sample_files' directory.
-It also returns the time taken to perform the serach.
+It also returns the time taken to perform the search.
 Please note the search is case sensitive and takes the literal string entered to perform the search.

 **Option 2:**
 The program allows regular expression search and is case-insensitive by default.